-They’re expected to be available early in 2020.
+They’re expected to be available in the next few months.

 Millennials have the highest student loan debt of any previous generation.
 Combine this with the fact the cost of living is rising faster than it has in the past decade, and it’s no wonder millennials are willing to try personal finance apps that help them save money that they can use to pay down debt.

 “One of the most popular verticals for personal finance tech is banking.
 In one survey, 71% of millennials said that they would rather go to the dentist than listen to what a bank has to tell them — a sentiment-driven largely by poor customer service and poor technological integration,” stated the CB Insights report on millennials.

 However, rather than recommend a bank that uses technology, I’m going to suggest Intuit (NASDAQ:INTU), the granddaddy of fintech companies.

 Most investors are probably familiar with Intuit’s main products: QuickBooks and TurboTax.
 The former focused on small businesses and the latter on taxpayers of all sizes.
 In fiscal 2019, it generated $2.2 billion in free cash flow from $6.8 billion in revenue.
 I love companies that grow their free cash flow each year by double digits.